keesing-technologies/iOSSdk/README.md

 - **setPrimaryColor**: sets the primary color which is suitable to set the enterprice color code.
 - **setFontColor1**: sets one of the two font color of the capturing UI pages.
 - **setFontColor2**: same as `setFontColor1`.
-- **setTextFont**: sets the primary font of all textes available in the capturing process pages.
+- **setTextFont**: sets the primary font of all texts available in the capturing process pages.
 - **setSecondaryTextFont**: sets the fonts of pages after main page.
-- **setCorrectionColor**: sets the color of the rectangle shown druring the manual capturing (when automatic capturing fails).
+- **setCorrectionColor**: sets the color of the rectangle shown during the manual capturing (when automatic capturing fails).
 - **setFaceColor1**: sets the color of an indicator over the face during liveness check.
 - **setFaceColor2**: sets the color of an indicator over the face when face detection succeeds.
-- **setFaceTrackColor**: sets the color of square arround the face during the liveness check.
+- **setFaceTrackColor**: sets the color of square around the face during the liveness check.
 - **setFaceFeatureColor**: sets the color of the squares around face features (eyes/mouth) during liveness check.
 - **setWarnColor**: sets the warning color while process failed during capturing or liveness check process.